I use AuthSMTP for mail delivery when sending automated emails via my web server. Recently, I noticed that they were failing:

 sudo postmap hash:generic

-from the /etc/postfix directory.
+/etc/postfix directory.
 This will create a Berkeley DB file with the same information as your plain-text file.

 No comments: